no theatre required

 Cine-Theatre 1 on Millfields Park

-Cine-Theatre 1 transformed the site of the Old Paddling Pool at Millfields Park into a dual function pop-up; a cinema and open air theatre for, a day during the month of June 2017.
+Cine-Theatre 1 transformed the site of the Old Paddling Pool at Millfields Park into a dual function pop-up; a cinema and open air theatre for, a day in the month of June 2017, as part of The London Festival of Architecture and now after winning funding from Tesco Hackney ad Groundworks we are back for Cine-Theatre 2018.

 The Old Paddling pool, which has been disused for several years, has an amphitheatre like quality which lends itself to the creation of a stage.